nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 ### Allowing chosen applications to see hidden devices

-Now that your controllers are hidden, you need to select which applications should be able to detect them:
+Now that it's confirmed your controllers are hidden, you need to select which applications should be able to detect them anyway:

 - On the Configuration Client, click on the `Applications` tab
 - Click on the `+` icon and add the executable file of your application (`ApplicationName.exe`)  to whitelist it